Strength Training for Military and Law Enforcement

-For people whose jobs involve load, impact, awkward positions, and fatigue, strength is not optional.
-It is foundational.
+For these athletes strength training is not optional, it is the foundation that every other physical quality is built on top of.
 Programs built around that principle, structured around the strength qualities that actually transfer to occupational performance, are what CF ONE training programs are designed to deliver.

 Many people associate strength training with bodybuilding.